Scholarships Available

 - Academic achievement

-One, non-renewable scholarship to a Newaygo County resident and graduating high school senior from WMCHS with preference to students attending colleges affiliated with Christian Reformed Church or Reformed Church of America such as Calvin College or Hope College.
+To be awarded to a Newaygo County resident and graduating high school senior from WMCHS with preference to students attending colleges affiliated with Christian Reformed Church or Reformed Church of America such as Calvin University or Hope College

 - Committed to Christian education, including having attended Fremont Christian Schools and Western Michigan Christian High School